Shop Essentials (Applied Mathematics)

 transversal

-A line that intersects two or more lines at different points.
-A transversal forms several different angles with the line that it intersects.
+A line that crosses two or more other lines at different points.
+A transversal creates multiple related angles that help determine unknown measurements.

 vertex